 Your major project in this course is to produce a piece of interactive art for an online gallery exhibition.
 This is a chance to use all the skills you learn in the course to create something you’re proud of.
-This is a significant part of the course, so it’s worth half of the total mark.
+This is a significant part of the course and worth a significant number of marks.

 Each year, we choose a “theme” for the COMP1720/6720 major project.
 This is to help you get started, although you can interpret the theme however you like.
 The theme will be announced in week 1.